My Iona

 The Office of Mission & Ministry will be hosting a variety of events throughout Lent that are open to all members of the Iona community.

 The Stations of the Cross, also known as the Way of the Cross or Via Crucis, commemorate Jesus's passion and death on the cross.
 There are 14 stations that each depict a moment on his journey to Calvary, usually through sacred art, prayers, and reflections.
-The Office of Mission & Ministry will host the Stations of the Cross in the Blessed Edmund Rice Chapel at 1 p.m. on the following Wednesdays: February 21, March 6 and March 20.
+The Office of Mission & Ministry will host the Stations of the Cross in the Blessed Edmund Rice Chapel as well as outdoors.
+Dates and times will be announced soon.

 Retreatants meet with a guide for about 30 minutes at a mutually agreed upon time.
 Retreatants are given a booklet that offers readings from scripture for each day of Lent, as well as some points and questions for reflection.
 You are invited to find some time alone to read and reflect on the readings and the questions.
 When you meet with your guide, you share together how the readings spoke to you.
 The questions can generate a conversation between the two of you that can be beneficial for both of you.
 Each session ends with a prayer.